 It’s important to distinguish between bitters and amari here.
 In simple terms, bitters are alcohol infused with various herbs, spices, and other botanicals, and which are typically high in alcohol content and unsweetened.
 (Angostura is the bitter that even the most non-wonky of cocktail drinkers is familiar with.)
 Bitters pack a flavor punch in just a few drops, but are so strong and pungent that they’re undrinkable in any quantity.
 Imagine trying to sip an ounce or two of Angostura bitters neat–I pucker up just thinking about it.
 Amari, on the other hand, start out as bitters, but then sugar syrup (or some other sweetener) is added to balance out the bitter flavor as well as temper the alcohol content.

 Terms commonly seen in the same context as amaro are aperitif and digestif.
 Apertifs are traditionally lighter, with lower alcoholic content, and served before dinner to stimulate the appetite; digestifs are typically more robust and higher in alcohol, served after dinner to calm the stomach.
 A number of herbs commonly found in amari like gentian are considered to have medicinal effects on the digestive system.
+Perhaps if you’re looking exclusively for products that provide a boost to your digestive health, you would be better off looking at health and wellness products made for this express purpose – check out this gundry md total restore review to get an idea of what is available out there to help promote your body’s healthy gut.
 Although typically associated with Italy, other “old world” countries such as France and Switzerland also create well regarded herbal liqueurs like Gran Classico, a personal favorite.

 Worldwide, the most well-known amaro is Campari.
 With its distinctive red hue and bracing flavor, Campari is an outlier compared to more typical Italian amari like Amaro Lucano, Averna, and Meletti, which are less jarring upon initial tasting and have a more natural brownish hue when compared to Campari’s electric red.